A Reference Level Volume allows you to measure a volume from a predefined horizontal plane at a specific known height above your site's datum.

 - Select Reference Level Volume from the dropdown list of volume measurement types.

 - Enter a height (the Reference Level) relative to your site's vertical datum into the textbox below the measurement type.

 - The below measurement compares the selected ballast material to an RL of 0m based on the site's defined datum.
 A horizontal plane is drawn at 0m and shows the difference between the selected feature and the RL of 0m.

 - By changing the reference level used for the measurement it's possible to model a situation where material needs to be added or removed to a greater or lesser depth.
 Below the same area is measured, this time using an RL of 2.33m, showing considerably less volume due to being 2.33m shallower than the RL of 0m in the first measurement.

-- In the example, 576m³ of material would need to be removed to reach the reference level of 2.33m so the Net value is shown as a negative value of -576m³ cubic metres.
+- In the example, 576m³ of material would need to be removed to reach the reference level of 2.33m so the net value is shown as a negative value of -576m³ cubic meters.

 The difference between Smart Volume and Reference Level Volume